Oryxel/Boar/README.md

 - A reach check that can only detect around 3.2 (not reliable btw).
 ## Problems
 - Prediction engine dies everytime sprinting/sneaking status (rapidly) changed.
-- XZ collisions is broken for some reason, I have no idea why.
+- XZ collisions is broken (when "sprinting") which is weird.
 - A lot of stuff is still unimplemented.

 ### Credit: